 You can’t come to Granada and not enjoy tapas!
 It’s one of the Andalusian cities where they still offer free tapas with each drink.
 However as with any tourist destination, sometimes things can be a bit hit-and-miss.
-My favourites include La Tana at the end of the famous Calle Nueva (a pedestrianised street full of places to eat, some great some not so great); and Bar Los Diamantes.
-The original is on Calle Nueva, together with a second one – in fact there are 4 now in the city.
+My favourites include La Tana at the end of the famous Calle Navas (a pedestrianised street full of places to eat, some great some not so great); and Bar Los Diamantes.
+There are 4 now in the city.
 Damian and Rocio will be happy to make recommendations of places to eat nearby too.

 At this time of year you can also enjoy the unique Granada cake, called ‘Cuajada de Carnaval’.
 Only in the bakeries during Canival, the period before Lent.
 These cakes are made from the dry, shortbread festive cookies called polvorones, together the distinctive flavour of Andalucia, almonds, and a dusting of cinnamon, usually in the shape of a pomegranate, the symbol of Granada.

 Of course, if this is your first visit to Granada then one should experience flamenco.
 The ‘caves’ of Sacramonte are the most well-known, but also the most commercial.
 Near Casa del Aljarife, try the ‘Jardin de Zoraya’ – a restaurant with flamenco show.
 Damian and Rocio can make the reservation for you.